jozefbalun/laravel-flash-notifications/README.md

 ~~Method `push()` exists because you can push more than one alert at the same time. _See below_.~~

-Every alert method takes 1 or 2 arguments.
+Every alert method takes 1, 2 or 3 arguments.
 If you give one parameter it will be _message_.
 If you provide two parameters, first will be _title_ and second will be _message_.
+If you provide three parameters first will be _title_, second will be _message_ and third will be _important_.

 ```php
 Flash::success('User has been updated successfully.');